lostyawolfer/lostyas_tag/README.md

 ## build instructions
-NOT POSSIBLE YET

-TODO: make the !bindownload.py actually work

 after cloning the repo,
-1. launch !bindownload.py with python3
+1. launch bindownload.py with python3
 2. open cmd in the folder that you cloned the repo into
 3. `java -Xmx512M -Xms512M -jar server.jar nogui`
 4. open the newly created file "eula.txt" and accept minecraft's EULA